Illustrator: Franco Accornero

 Danielle finds herself an unwilling pawn in the game of royalty.
 She is forced to obey the King’s order to marry her enemy Adrien MacLachlan.
 Danielle hates him for political and personal reasons and vows she always will.
 While Danielle believes she has a duty to serve the French King, how can she do so?
 Especially now that she’s bound to a man under service to the English crown?

 Intrigue, betrayal, passion, and romance mark the rest of the book.
-Danielle and Adrien are a fiery combination despite their antagonism towards each other (or, more likely, because of it).
+Danielle and Adrien are a fiery combination despite their antagonism toward each other (or, more likely, because of it).
 Their love-making is explosive.
 How can they reconcile their differences while war rages on, both literally and figuratively, within their hearts?

 Final Analysis of The King’s Pleasure